dizzylogicc/WikiParser/README.md

 ## Getting Started
-To build this source code on your machine, clone this repository:
+To build this source code on your machine, clone the repository:

 `git clone https://github.com/dizzylogicc/WikiParser`